sean-williams24/Magic-Place-Search/README.md

 ## Overview

 On initial launch the user is asked to allow location services; enabling these will permit full functionality.
 Search 'type' is set to 'lodging' and the search also uses the keyword 'surf'.
-The user can enter a latitude and longitude into the texfields and search for places within a 1km radius.
-Tapping 'Use Current Location' will perform the searching using the users geo-coded location.
+The user can enter a latitude and longitude into the textfields and search for places within a 1km radius.
+Tapping 'Use Current Location' will perform the search using the users geo-coded location.
 The map view can be used to set a search area, just select the area required and tap 'Map Search'.

 ## Getting Started